Usher Tighe

-Hugh Usher Tighe (b Castletowndevlin 27 February 1802 – d Newtownstewart 11 August 1874) was a Dean of the Church of England.
+Hugh Ussher Tighe (b Castletowndevlin 27 February 1802 – d Newtownstewart 11 August 1874) was a Dean of the Church of Ireland.

 He was educated at Corpus Christi College, Oxford and ordained deacon in 1826 and priest in 1827.
 He began his ecclesiastical career with a curacy at Longbridge Deverill.
 After this he was the Rector of Clonmore then a Chaplain to Thomas de Grey, 2nd Earl de Grey, Lord Lieutenant of Ireland.

+Tighe became Dean of Leighlin, then Dean of Ardagh and Dean of the Chapel Royal, and finally Dean of Derry in 1860.
+He died in 1874 and was buried in Drumcar.
+A stained glass window by Charles Alexander Gibbs was donated by his wife in St Columb's Cathedral.